 The answer to this depends on the specific soil conditions in your lawn.
-For instance, a lawn wit good-quality, well-draining soil and doesn’t withstand excessive use/foot traffic will most likely benefit more from dethatching and not aeration.
-However, some could still argue that aeration is better, given the fact that dethatching presents the possibility of damaging desirable turfgrass, while aeration has no such disadvantages, while still bringing the added advantage of increased microbial activity to help with thatch decomposition.
+For instance, a lawn with good-quality, well-draining soil that doesn’t withstand excessive use/foot traffic will most likely benefit more from dethatching and not aeration.
+However, some could still argue that aeration is better, given the fact that dethatching pros and cons have the possibility of damaging desirable turfgrass, while aeration has no such disadvantages while still bringing the added advantage of increased microbial activity to help with thatch decomposition.

 Should you dethatch or aerate before overseeding?

 For better grass-to-soil contact that allows for faster germination, you should consider dethatching and aerating your lawn before overseeding.
 In most cases, however, only dethatching will be necessary before overseeding.
 Core aeration before overseeding is best reserved for lawns with soil compaction issues.
 It’s also a good time to kill weeds before overseeding your lawn.

 When should you dethatch your lawn?